 For most people, the notion that our prisons and jails are fortified against escape is sufficient.
 The general public knows relatively little of what goes on behind the walls, in terms of the health and welfare of incarcerated persons.
 Recently, however, in light of a rise in deaths attributed to suicide and drug and alcohol intoxication, renewed attention has focused on the issue of mortality of incarcerated persons (Figure 1).

-RAND Corporation and the University of Denver (DU) analyzed insights from a working group of experts with practical expertise in and knowledge of inmate mortality trends.
-To reduce inmate mortality, the study, sponsored by the National Institute of Justice (NIJ), identified a series of systemic needs grouped under the following six themes:
+RAND Corporation and the University of Denver (DU) analyzed insights from a working group of experts with practical expertise in and knowledge of mortality trends.
+To reduce mortality, the study, sponsored by the National Institute of Justice (NIJ), identified a series of systemic needs grouped under the following six themes: